david672orford/tech-for-teaching/stock-material/index.md

 	</a>
 	<figcaption>From Pixabay.com</figcaption>
 </figure>

-<p>There are quite a number of sites which offer high-resolution photographs of
-landscapes, objects, and people.
-Often these photographs are contributed by photographers who want to share their work.</p>
+There are quite a number of sites which offer high-resolution photographs of landscapes, objects, and people.
+Often these photographs are contributed by photographers who want to share their work.

-<p>Originally, these sites used the Creative Commons Public Domain Dedication
-(CC0) to release these photographs to the public domain, or if the law did not allow that, to offer a very broad fallback license.
+Originally, these sites used the Creative Commons Public Domain Dedication (CC0) to release these photographs to the public domain, or if the law did not allow that, to offer a very broad fallback license.
 This was very convenient for users who did not need to study license terms or worry about whether